offre2010/netlify-cms/website/content/docs/configuration-options.md

 An optional list of predefined view filters to show in the UI.

-Defaults to an empty list.
+Defaults to an empty list...

 **Example**